kevinthegreat1/SkyblockMod-Fabric/README.md

 ###Misc

-- /sbm reload: reload config file
+- /sbm config reload: reload config file
-- Useful when you accidentally override something
+- Useful when you accidentally override a setting
+- /sbm config save: manually save config file
+- Config file will automatically save when you quit the game

-Configuration file is in minecraft run directory Configuration will be printed to the log if writing to the configuration file fails.
+Configuration file is in config folder in minecraft run directory Configuration will be printed to the log if writing to the configuration file fails.